miklevin/MikeLev.in/index.md

     </table>
 </div>

-# Mike Levin's LPvg Stack: Timeless Tech Skills for the AI Age
+# LPvg Stack: Timeless Tech Skills for the AI Age

 - **`Linux`**: The open-source pulse of global computation.
 - **`Python`**: Language of logic, creativity, and discovery.